Adoption of a child after placement by the youth welfare office

 Short text

-- after successful placement by the responsible adoption office (youth welfare office) and after the end of the fostering period
+- After successful placement by the responsible adoption agency, i.e. the youth welfare office, and after the end of the fostering period, an application for adoption can be submitted to the responsible family court

 - Notarized adoption application